LLUSTRATION CLIENTS

 Artist Statement

-Amanda has always been drawn to elements of life that are laden with narratives.
-From her illustrations for the picture book Diego to xxxxxxxxxxxx.
-Amanda was born (Flagstaff, Arizona) and went to art school in the West (Denver, CO) Lived in the South (Amarillo, Texas), and the north (Duluth Mn) and now resides in the East (Pittsburgh, PA).
-She she's spent many hours at natural history, art and science museums delving into the mysteries of dinosaurs, bugs, birds, animals of all shapes and sizes and even those wily ancient humans.
+To feed her passion for discovery, she spent many hours at natural history, art and science museums delving into the mysteries of dinosaurs, bugs, birds, animals of all shapes and sizes and even those wily ancient humans.